joaquingx/joaquingx.github.io/Readme.md

 ![Screenshot](screenshot.png)

-This is A simple and minimalist template for Jekyll designed for developers that want to write blog posts but don't want to care about frontend stuff.
+This is A Simple and minimalist template for Jekyll designed for developers that want to write blog posts but don't want to care about frontend stuff.

 The Theme features: